 Success and failure go hand in hand.
 It’s unlikely for someone to succeed at something before miserably failing at a bunch of other things.
 It takes effort, stamina, and persistence to “make it.”
 The main things Scott Adams talks about in the book are maintaining high energy and having a positive attitude.
 These two mental tools, although simple, are often enough to help you keep on trying till your face is finally printed on a cover of a magazine.

-- You need to be selfish, but not too selfish, to get what you want from life.
+- You need to be selfish, but not too selfish, to get what you want out of life.

 - Maintaining a positive attitude despite the setbacks is key.